Printing and Display Tips

 BACK

-The images are much better in color, but they have been designed so they can be printed and photocopied in in grayscale with only some loss of information.
+Elements in Pictures and Elements in Words are best in color, but they have been designed so they can be printed and photocopied in in grayscale with only some loss of information.
 The main thing you will lose is the color coding of the groups of elements.
 If your copier increases contrast, making grays become black & white, it may be helpful to use a "lighter" setting; it is better for the grays to become white than to become black.

 Elements in Pictures